zeromev/zeromev.github.io/explorer.md

 2.1 is the first transaction in bundle 2.
 4.6 is the sixth transaction in bundle 4.

-Please note that while Flashbots Bundles are start from 0 in their API, Zeromev starts Flashbots Bundles from 1 as this is the same as the official [Flashbots Bundle Explorer](https://flashbots-explorer.marto.lol/).
+Please note that while Flashbots Bundles start from 0 in their API, Zeromev starts Flashbots Bundles from 1 as this is also the behaviour of the official [Flashbots Bundle Explorer](https://flashbots-explorer.marto.lol/).

 #### transaction hash

-A an abbreviated hash of the Ethereum transaction.
+An abbreviated hash of the Ethereum transaction.
 Hover over for the full hash.
 Click to link to it on Etherscan.

 #### arrival time